Has the government kept its pledge on National Insurance?

 National Insurance contributions (NICs) are paid by both employees and employers—and whether Labour’s manifesto pledge to “not increase National Insurance” applied to both these groups has been fiercely disputed.

-Labour’s manifesto did not specify whether its commitment referred to both employees and employers’ NICs, or just one of these.
-However the pledge appears to be part of a wider commitment to not increase taxes on “working people”, a term which isn’t explained in the manifesto and which Labour politicians have subsequently failed to consistently define
+Labour’s manifesto did not specify whether its commitment referred to both employees and employers’ NICs, or just one of these (though during the election campaign the Conservatives interpreted it as only applying to the former).
+The commitment appears to be part of the wider pledge to not increase taxes on “working people”, a term which isn’t explained in the manifesto and which Labour politicians have subsequently failed to consistently define.

-Because the manifesto did not clearly explain who its commitments on National Insurance and working people applied to, there has been much confusion and controversy over what the pledges actually meant.
+Because the manifesto did not clearly explain its commitments on National Insurance and working people, there has been much confusion and controversy over what its tax pledges actually meant.

 This kind of ambiguity isn’t good enough—as we’ve written elsewhere, commitments that are subject to interpretation are a recipe for confusion, and risk fuelling cynicism among voters.
 As we set out in our manifesto standards ahead of the election, manifestos should define things clearly and consistently and be phrased in a way that a reasonable person is likely to understand.